 Thank you for your interest in The International History Bee and Bowl’s Canadian Division!
 We’re excited to introduce history quiz tournaments to Canada and hope this page and the rest of the site can help you learn more about how our tournaments work and how you can take part.
 The International History Bee and Bowl were founded in the USA in 2010, and we launched our Canadian Division in 2014.
-We have already seen over 2000 schools and approximately 100,000 students from across Asia, Europe, North America, Australia, and New Zealand take part.
+We have already seen over 2000 schools and over 100,000 students from across Asia, Europe, North America, Australia, and New Zealand take part.
 Here are some FAQs that you might be interested in:

 Q: What’s the difference between the Bee and the Bowl?

 A: Real simple here – the Bee is for individual students; the Bowl is for teams.
 We run both competitions at different times so that all students who wish to compete in both can do so.

 Q: What language are the tournaments held in?

 A: All tournaments that you see displayed on this website are in English.